Tips & Tricks for Imperator Rome (1.2 Cicero)28 Oct 2019 0

 Forts in any given area restrict your movement through adjacent provinces.
 Thus, you want to plan your invasion so that you achieve “breakthroughs” in the fortification system.
 Once you take a fort, you can also allow that fort to takeover neighbouring undefended provinces.

-Make note that with the new Pompey update, heavy ships can now aid in taking coastal forts.
+Remember, heavy ships can aid in taking coastal forts.
 This will be incredibly important in creating salients in quarters your enemy will not expect or allow your troops to advance to reach their objective faster.
 Siege is a big deal in Imperator: Rome and Heavy Ships are a good investment not just in policing one's waterways but also in supporting land campaigns.
 This is especially true as ships can now travel certain rivers.
 Keep this in mind when planning invasions.

 Lure Enemies into Defensive Battles

 A classic strategy is to split your army into portions that can easily communicate with each other should one unit get attacked.
 Keep enough of a stack that it's less than the massive doomstack of the enemy but enough to hold out until your reserve armies arrive.
 Wait for the enemy army to be “locked” into moving into your province (this will be shown with a literal lock icon on their unit) before you reinforce your troops as the AI may see your reinforcements and pull out of the battle.
 In Multiplayer, make sure that your reserve force is in the fog of war so that you can lure your foes into a honeytrap.

 Conversely, always scout ahead if you can with smaller throwaway units to make sure you yourself are not being forced into a bad pitched battle.
 Do not be afraid of retreating if you foresee the battle going poorly.
 Better to regroup far away than to lose more men in encirclement.